 Since my first visit to Mindanao barely a year ago, I’ve found myself back in this southern island for the fourth time now.
 I love how different it feels wandering through its city streets and exploring its lush countrysides.
 The opening of new direct flights between the Iloilo, my hometown, and Davao City was definitely a major factor, which made Mindanao more accessible for me (and many travelers from Panay Island).
-On this particular trip, I really enjoyed my visit to a couple of places situated at the bottom half of Mindanao … most for the first time.
+On this particular trip, I really enjoyed my visit to a couple of places situated in the bottom half of Mindanao … most for the first time.

 Davao City and Tagum City, Davao del Norte